From Wikipedia - Reading time: 5 min

 Chou Ching-chun | |

-Chou Ching-chun (simplified Chinese: 周庆峻; traditional Chinese: 周慶峻) was a Taiwanese social activist and politician.
+Chou Ching-chun (simplified Chinese: 周庆峻; traditional Chinese: 周慶峻) was a Taiwanese politician and Chinese nationalist who was president of the Patriot Alliance Association.

 Chou Ching-chun was born in 1943 in Haifeng County, Guangdong Province of a large family.
 He and his family was suppressed after the Chinese Communist Revolution, and he escaped to Hong Kong, then a British colony, by stowaway between 1961 and 1962.
 He moved to Taiwan after the Sino-British Joint Declaration because of his antipathy towards communism.
 He also held Taiwanese citizenship after 1949.
-He ran for the legislative seat of the Republic of China in 1995 while making Chinese unification claims, but changed his political views from anti-communist to pro-Communist after his crushing defeat.[1][2]
+He ran for a legislative seat in 1995 campaigning on an anti-communist Chinese unification platform, but became publicly pro-Chinese Communist Party after his crushing defeat.[1][2]

-Chou was president of the Patriot Alliance Association (PAA) since 2018.[3]
+Chou was president of the Patriot Alliance Association.[3]

 Chou died at the Taipei City Hospital Zhongxing Branch on 16 June 2021, aged 77, from COVID-19.[3]
 His wife Lin Ming-mei was charged with violations of the Anti-Infiltration Act in July 2022, following an investigation into the PAA led by the Taipei District Prosecutors' Office.
 Prosecutors stated that Chou would not be posthumously indicted.[4]